tribesonecommunity/discord-bots/README.md

 - `MAP_VOTE_THRESHOLD` - Defaults to 7.
 The number of votes needed to succeed a map skip / replacement
 - `STATS_DIR` - Defaults to None.
 Store screenshots if configured.
 Doesn't work on Windows.
 - `STATS_WIDTH`, `STATS_HEIGHT`

+ *Economy Values*
+- `ECONOMY_ENABLED` - Enabled/Disables the economy module, for match predictions & betting.
+Default is True
 - `CURRENCY_NAME` - Set's the currency name for player economy.
 Default is Shazbucks
-- `STARTING_CURRENCY` - Define a customer starting currency value for new players.
+- `STARTING_CURRENCY` - Define a custom starting currency value for new players.
 Default is 100
+- `PREDICTION_TIMEOUT` - Define how long (in seconds) a prediction should be open after a game is created.
+Default is 300 (5 minutes)

 ## Running the bot